anka339/me-cfs/README.md

 ## FAQ

-- I have something to suggest and it's a scientific/academic document.
+1. I have something to suggest and it's a scientific/academic document.
 What should I do?

-Click on "(!)
-Issues" and then "\[Get Started\]" from _"Request: scientific article / academic paper"_.
+Click on [here](https://github.com/fmachado/me-cfs/issues/new/choose) and select _"Request: scientific article / academic paper"_.
 Follow the instructions shown there.

-- I have a homemade solution, recipe or something that worked for me or someone that I know.
+2. I have a homemade solution, recipe or something that worked for me or someone that I know.
 May I sugest it here?

 No.